ifcodingmaastricht/blockchainbot/README.md

 # packages used

-pip install pyyaml
+* pip install pyyaml
-pip install psycopg2
+* pip install psycopg2

+Install everything in one go with:

+`pip3 install -r requirements.txt`

 # Setup postgres on macOs